The Great Turtle Project

 Accommodation

-During your time on the project, you will stay in a designated volunteer house situated next door to the turtle sanctuary and the beach.
-Rooms are allocated on a twin or triple-share basis, with volunteers of the same sex being roomed together, except for couples and families who will stay together.
-Each bedroom has air conditioning and elsewhere in the house, you will have access to bathrooms equipped with hot showers and western toilets.
-The volunteer house also has its own pool, which you are welcome to make use of during your free time.
+During your time on the project, you will stay in a designated volunteer house next to the turtle sanctuary and beach.
+You will be assigned a twin or triple-share room, shared on a same-sex basis, except for couples and families who will be accommodated together.
+Each bedroom is equipped with air conditioning.
+Additionally, the house has bathrooms with hot showers and Western toilets.
+You will also have access to a pool in the volunteer house, which you can use during your free time.

 Meals & Beverages

-Whilst on the project, you will be provided with three meals per day and bottled water.
-Breakfast consists of fresh fruit, bread and jams and eggs, and you will select your lunch from a menu (items include sandwiches, soups and omelettes).
-In the evening, your dinner will likely consist of typical Sri Lankan dishes such as curry (fish or chicken), rice and vegetables, each served in a buffet style.
-Dietary requirements can be catered for, but please let us know in advance of your arrival.
+While on the project, you will receive three meals daily and bottled water.
+Breakfast consists of fresh fruit, bread, jams, and eggs, and you will select your lunch from a menu (items include sandwiches, soups, and omelettes).
+In the evening, your dinner will likely consist of typical Sri Lankan dishes such as curry (fish or chicken), rice, and vegetables, each served in a buffet style.
+Dietary requirements can be catered for, but please let us know before your arrival.

 When Is The Best Time To Volunteer?

-Nesting season typically falls between November and April, and as turtle eggs take seven weeks to hatch, hatching season is typically from January until early June.
-While it is possible to join this project at any time of year, we recommend volunteering between November and June in order to experience either or both of these activities.
+Nesting season falls between November and April, and as turtle eggs take seven weeks to hatch, hatching season is typically from January until early June.

-The most popular time of year to volunteer is between January and April, as this is peak hatching season and also nesting season which offers the opportunity to see both nesting and hatching turtles.
+The most popular time of year to volunteer is between January and April, as this is peak hatching season and still nesting season, so these months offer the opportunity to see both nesting and hatching turtles.

-If you volunteer outside of nesting or hatching season, you will still be able to provide care for the injured turtles at the sanctuary, as well as those that are part of the ‘head-starter’ programme.
-If, however, you are looking to take part in turtle releases between the months of August and December, you may wish to take a look at our Costa Rica Turtle Conservation Experience as an alternative.
+If you volunteer outside of nesting or hatching season, activities will focus on caring for the sanctuary's resident turtles.
+However, if you are looking to participate in turtle releases between August and December, you may want to consider our Costa Rica Turtle Conservation Experience as an alternative.

 Getting There

-You will need to arrive into Colombo International Airport on your project start date between the hours of 9am and 5pm, where you will be met by a project representative and transferred to the project site (roughly three hours’ drive away).
+On your project start date, you will need to arrive at Colombo International Airport between 9am and 5pm, where you will be met by a project representative and transferred to the project site (roughly three hours drive away).

 Visa Requirements

 All visitors to Sri Lanka require a visa to enter the country.
 Short-stay visas of up to 30 days can be obtained online via the Electronic Travel Authority.
 These can then be extended by up to three months once in Sri Lanka at the Department of Immigration and Emigration.
 If you will need to extend your visa, it is advisable to contact the Sri Lankan High Commission in your home country at least one month before travel.
-Please be aware, your passport must be valid for at least six months from your return date otherwise you will not be granted entry.
+Please be aware that your passport must be valid for at least six months from your return date; otherwise, you will not be granted entry.

 Fitness & Skills

 This project does not involve much in the way of physical labour, but you will often be working in humid conditions.
-We therefore recommend that you have a basic level of fitness if you wish to join this project.
-No specific skills or experience are required; all we ask is that you arrive with a commitment to the project’s aims, an ability to work as part of a team and a positive attitude!
+We therefore recommend that you have a basic fitness level if you wish to join this project.
+No specific skills or experience are required; we only ask that you arrive with a commitment to the project's aims, an ability to work as part of a team, and a positive attitude!

 Vaccinations

 The vaccinations required will depend on your medical history.
-We recommend that you consult with your GP/Doctor regarding your own vaccination needs.
+We recommend that you consult with your GP or doctor regarding your vaccination needs.
 In conjunction with this, we also recommend that you check Fit for Travel's website.

 Discover The Great Turtle Project